gethynellis/Databricks/Module 9.md

-Sure, let's walk through these labs in Azure Databricks.
+Let's walk through these labs in Azure Databricks.

 # Lab 1: UDFs and Custom Transformations